rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 10
+Cuba and Togo have four characters names.
 Find the countries that have exactly four characters.

 **My Solution:**